dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 [Service Instance Before and after Relocation]: img/b+a.png "The virtual machine before and after relocation" width=220px

-The decision for this service topology after relocation is made by the CloudConduit and should be guided by service owner policies.
+The decision for this service topology after relocation is made by the CloudConduit and should be preferably guided by service owner policies, something not implemented in the PoC.
 Overall, to relocate this simple node.js application the following Migrators were placed on the Viaduct:

  * The virtual machine image Migrator will pause the virtual machine on the OpenStack side and create a new virtual machine on the SmartOS side.
 Both machines are then booted using a prepared *ubuntu* image[^os1].
 This is done such that the contents of the source image can be copied to the target image.
 The image itself is copied using the *netcat* and the *dd* command on the running ubuntu instances.
 After this copy operation the virtual machine on the SmartOS platform can be booted and will be an exact copy of the source VM.
 This is one approach of many.
  * The Relocator for the OpenStack block storage copies the data from the block storage device in OpenStack cinder onto the Filesystem of the virtual machine running on KVM in a SmartOS zone.
 This is done with the help of the *sftp* protocol.